“Recreational Wayfaring” is the way to go, says Paul Symonds:

 There are can be a great pleasure and fun side to never knowing what is around the corner.
 Why not get lost in London and discover parts of the city which you would not otherwise have found?
 There was a recent story I heard which was very interesting.
 During the last London Underground tube strikes, one businessman decided to walk the three miles to work, across London, and he discovered a side to the city he had never imagined.
 After years of getting to work via the underground, he encountered cafes, restaurants, a park and some other interesting sites dotted along the route at street level that he had never heard of.

 Exploring new terrains without rushing to specific attractions and on specific planned routes can often be more fun.
-Try it!What about you?
-What are your thoughts on this subject?
+Try it!What questions does this raise for you?